influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 Start with the recommended RAM, and then adjust as needed:

 - For InfluxDB OSS, determine your unique number of series, and then refer to [InfluxDB OSS guidelines](#influxdb-oss-guidelines).
-- For InfluxDB Enterprise, consider your server cores (AWS EC2 R4 instances or equivalent), and then refer to [Guidelines per cluster](#guidelines-per-cluster).
+- For InfluxDB Enterprise, consider your server cores (AWS EC2 R4 instances or equivalent), and then refer to [guidelines per cluster](#guidelines-per-cluster).

 Regardless of RAM, a series cardinality of 10 million or more can cause OOM (out of memory) failures.
 You can usually resolve OOM issues by redesigning your [schema](/influxdb/v1.7/concepts/glossary/#schema).